Friends of Daniel | Friends of Kyra | |

 To be able to look at the p-values around 0.03 and 0.04, we will zoom in on the y-axis as well.
 In the part of the code where the plot is draw, change ylim = c(0, nSims) to ylim = c(0, 10000).
 Re-run the script.

 Look at the fifth bar from the left.
 This bar now contains all the p-values between 0.04 and 0.05.
 You will notice something peculiar.
 Remember that the red dotted line indicates the frequency in each bar, assuming the null hypothesis is true.
 See how the bar with p-values between 0.04 and 0.05 is lower than the red line.
 We have simulated studies with 96% power.
 When power is very high, p-values between 0.04 and 0.05 are very rare – they occur less than 1% of the time (most p-values are smaller than 0.01).
 When the null hypothesis is true, p-values between 0.04 and 0.05 occur exactly 1% of the time (because p-values are uniformly distributed).
 Now ask yourself: When you have very high power, and you observe a p-value between 0.04 and 0.05, is it more likely that the null hypothesis is true, or that the alternative hypothesis is true?
-Given that you are more likely to observe p-values between 0.04 and 0.05 when the null hypothesis is true, than when the alternative hypothesis is true, you should interpret a p-value significant with an alpha of 0.05 as more likely when the null hypothesis is true, than when the alternative hypothesis is true.
+Given that you are more likely to observe p-values between 0.04 and 0.05 when the null hypothesis is true, than when the alternative hypothesis is true, in such a scenario, you should interpret a p-value significant with an alpha of 0.05 as more likely when the null hypothesis is true than when the alternative hypothesis is true.

-In our simulations, we know there is a true effect or not, but in the real world, you don’t know.
+In our simulations, we know whether there is a true effect or not, but in the real world, you don’t know.
 When you have very high power, use an alpha level of 0.05, and find a p-value of p = .045, the data is surprising, assuming the null hypothesis is true, but it is even more surprising, assuming the alternative hypothesis is true.
 This shows how a significant p-value is not always evidence for the alternative hypothesis.

 Q7: When you know you have very high (e.g., 98%) power for the smallest effect size you care about, and you observe a p-value of 0.045, what is the correct conclusion?

-Q8: Play around with the sample size (n) and the mean (m) by changing the numerical values or both (and thus, vary the statistical power in the simulated studies).
+Q8: Play around with the sample size (n) and/or the mean (m) by changing the numerical values (and thus, vary the statistical power in the simulated studies).
 Look at the simulation result for the bar that contains p-values between 0.04 and 0.05.
 The red line indicates how many p-values would be found in this bar if the null hypothesis was true (and is always at 1%).
 At the very best, how much more likely is a p-value between 0.04 and 0.05 to come from a p-value distribution representing a true effect, than it is to come from a p-value distribution when there is no effect?
 You can answer this question by seeing how much higher the bar of p-values between 0.04 and 0.05 can become.
-If at best the bar in the simulation is five times as high at the red line (so the bar shows 5% of p-values end up between 0.04 and 0.05, while the red line remains at 1%), then at best p-values between 0.04 and 0.05 are five times as likely when there is a true effect than when there is no true effect.
+If at best the bar in the simulation is five times as high at the red line (so the bar shows that 5% of p-values end up between 0.04 and 0.05, while the red line remains at 1%), then at best p-values between 0.04 and 0.05 are five times as likely when there is a true effect than when there is no true effect.

 For this reason, statisticians warn that p-values just below 0.05 (e.g., between 0.04 and 0.05) are at the very best weak support for the alternative hypothesis.
 If you find p-values in this range, consider replicating the study, or if that’s not possible, interpret the result at least a bit cautiously.
 Of course, you can make a claim in a Neyman-Pearson approach that has at most a 5% Type 1 error rate.
 The Lindley’s paradox therefore nicely illustrates the difference between different philosophical approaches to statistical inferences.